 Benefits of using a key light

-The real benefit of having a key light is to allow the video’s audience to focus on what the interview subject is saying without the distraction of the background being lit and the subject sitting in the dark.
+The real benefit of having a key light is to allow the video’s audience to focus on what the video interview subject is saying without the distraction of the background being lit and the subject sitting in the dark.
 The key light is often called the primary light point for the scene.
-That is why the key light is always placed right in front of the subject.
-So, it will only illuminate only one side of the subject, the angle of the key light can range from 15 to 70 degrees.
-But the most frequent angle for key light is at 45 degrees.
-Often times in more commercial settings a cinematographer might decide to move the angle of the light around the subject more creating a more distinct roll off of the key light across the subjects face, this can result in a more cinematic look than the traditional 3 point lighting setup goes for.
+That is why such light is always placed right in front of the subject.
+So, it will only illuminate only one side of the subject, the angle of this type of light can range from 15 to 70 degrees.
+But the most frequent angle for it is at 45 degrees.
+Often times in more commercial settings a cinematographer might decide to move the angle of the light around the subject more creating a more distinct roll off of the key light across the subjects face, this can result in a more cinematic look than the traditional 3 point interview lighting setup goes for.

 Ultimately you can place the key light wherever you want so long as it remains in front of the subject and a certain degree of angle (do not face straight on).